Thomas Tate Tobin

-Tom Tobin (1823–1904) was an American adventurer, tracker, trapper, mountain man, guide, US Army scout, and occasional bounty hunter.
+Thomas Tate Tobin (May 1, 1823 – May 15, 1904) was an American adventurer, tracker, trapper, mountain man, guide, US Army scout, and occasional bounty hunter.
 Tobin explored much of southern Colorado, including the Pueblo area.
 He associated with men such as Kit Carson, "Uncle Dick" Wootton, Ceran St. Vrain, Charley Bent, John C. Fremont, "Wild Bill" Hickok, William F. Cody, and the Shoup brothers.
 Tobin was one of only two men to escape alive from the siege of Turley's Mill and Distillery during the Taos Revolt.
 In later years he was sent by the Army to track down and kill the notorious Felipe Espinosa and his nephew; Tobin returned to Ft.
 Garland with their heads in a sack.